-The City shall publish annually, pursuant to 40 CFR 403.8(D)(viii) in a newspaper of general circulation in the City, a list of the industrial users that, during the previous 12 months, were in significant noncompliance with applicable pretreatment standards and requirements.
-For the purposes of this provision, a significant industrial user or any industrial user which violates Subsections (C), (D), or (H) of this section is in significant noncompliance if its violation meets one or more of the following criteria:
+The city shall publish annually, pursuant to $\underline{40}$ CFR $\underline{403.8}$ (D)(viii), in a newspaper of general circulation in the city, a list of the industrial users that, during the previous 12 months, were in significant noncompliance with applicable pretreatment standards and requirements.
+For the purposes of this provision, a significant industrial user or any industrial user which violates subsection (C), (D), or (G) of this section is in significant noncompliance if its violation meets one or more of the following criteria:

-- A. Chronic violations of wastewater discharge limits, defined here as those in which 66 percent or more of wastewater measurements taken during a six-month period exceed (by any magnitude) a numerical pretreatment standard or requirement, including instantaneous limits, as defined by 40 CFR 403.3(l); - B. Technical review criteria (TRC) violations, defined here as those in which 33 percent or more of wastewater measurements taken for each pollutant parameter during a six-month period equals or exceeds the product of the numeric pretreatment standard or requirement including instantaneous limits, as defined by 40 CFR 403.3(1) multiplied by the applicable criteria (1.4 for BOD, TSS, fats, oils, grease, and 1.2 for all other pollutants except pH); - C. Any other violation of a pretreatment standard or requirement as defined by 40 CFR 403.3(l) (daily maximum, long-term average, instantaneous limit, or narrative standard) that the City believes has caused, alone or in combination with other discharges, interference or pass through (including endangering the health of City personnel or the general public); - D. Any discharge of pollutants that have caused imminent endangerment to the public or to the environment, or have resulted in the City's exercise of its emergency authority to halt or prevent such a discharge; - E. Failure to meet, within 90 days of the scheduled date, a compliance schedule milestone contained in a wastewater discharge permit or enforcement order for starting construction, completing construction, or attaining final compliance; - F. Failure to accurately report noncompliance; or - H. Any other violation(s), which may include a violation of best management practices, which the City determines will adversely affect the operation or implementation of the local pretreatment program.
+- (A) Chronic violations of wastewater discharge limits, defined here as those in which 66% or more of wastewater measurements taken during a six-month period exceed (by any magnitude) a numerical pretreatment standard or requirement, including instantaneous limits, as defined by 40 CFR 403.3(I); - (B) Technical review criteria (TRC) violations, defined here as those in which 33% or more of wastewater measurements taken for each pollutant parameter during a six-month period equals or exceeds the product of the numeric pretreatment standard or requirement including instantaneous limits, as defined by 40 CFR 403.3(I), multiplied by the applicable criteria (1.4 for BOD, TSS, fats, oils, grease, and 1.2 for all other pollutants except pH); - (C) Any other violation of a pretreatment standard or requirement as defined by 40 CFR 403.3(I) (daily maximum, long-term average, instantaneous limit, or narrative standard) that the city believes has caused, alone or in combination with other discharges, interference or pass through (including endangering the health of city personnel or the general public); - (D) Any discharge of pollutants that has caused imminent endangerment to the public or to the environment, or has resulted in the city's exercise of its emergency authority to halt or prevent such a discharge; - (E) Failure to meet, within 90 days of the scheduled date, a compliance schedule milestone contained in a wastewater discharge permit or enforcement order for starting construction, completing construction, or attaining final compliance; - (F) Failure to accurately report noncompliance; or - (G) Any other violation(s), which may include a violation of best management practices, which the city determines will adversely affect the operation or implementation of the local pretreatment program.